jinman36/reading-notes/201n21/readings/class-05.md

 ## Chapter 5 HTML
  - Figure out how images are going to be stored on the backend.
-Whether it will be on the local server or in an images fodler.
+Whether it will be on the local server or in an images folder.
-  - If you have a larger site and it becomes more unruley, further subdivide the images into more folders like logos, buttons, backgrounds, etc.
+  - If you have a larger site and it becomes more unruly, further subdivide the images into more folders like logos, buttons, backgrounds, etc.
-- ensure that you are using freeware photos or paying for rights to use photos on launched sites - this could pottentially lead to issues if you use photos you do not have the rights too.
+- ensure that you are using freeware photos or paying for rights to use photos on launched sites - this could potentially lead to issues if you use photos you do not have the rights too.

 - Images are added to an HTML page with an <img> tag, the tag will need a <img src> to operate explaining where the file is located - this can be a relative url, or the path to a child directory folder.